-19. This GN finds that existing international statistical standards allow for proper treatment and recording of fintech companies and fintech related activities in most cases.
+19. This GN finds that existing international statistical standards allow for proper treatment and recording of fintech companies and fintech related activities (not only financial transactions but also provision of services) in most cases.
 Therefore, the GN does not recommend introducing separate sectors or financial instruments for fintech, but rather proposes to consider introducing an "of which" category for fintech companies within the subsector classification if a country has a strong need to separately identify them.
 Such an "of which" category may also be considered for instruments or services classifications where necessary (e.g., for CBDCs or crypto assets, or financial services provided by fintech platforms) to separate out fintech-related instruments and services.
-Targeted data collection including through surveys should be conducted to meet data needs for specific fintech-related activities (e.g., credit extended by fintech companies, asset management by fintech), which can be designed to meet specific policy and user needs and be modified more flexibly to accommodate ongoing developments in fintech activities.16 However, this GN recognizes the need to elaborate on the concepts to guide the data compilers and users for their appropriate classification.
+Targeted data collection including through surveys should be conducted to meet data needs for specific fintech-related activities (e.g., credit extended by fintech companies, asset management by fintech), which can be designed to meet specific policy and user needs and be modified more flexibly to accommodate ongoing developments in fintech activities.
+However, this GN recognizes the need to elaborate on the concepts to guide the data compilers and users for their appropriate classification.
 Also, in very specific cases (e.g., crypto assets), additional methodological guidance is required.
-Such
+Such methodological guidance is discussed in specific GNs such as F.18 on the recording of crypto assets.